nem-any/class-agent-bob/README.md

 A command-line AI study assistant built in Python, designed to help manage classes, track grades, and answer questions using the Gemini API.

+⚠️ Work in progress — built for learning purposes, so there may be bugs or rough edges.

 ## Features

 - **Speak to Class Agent Bob (AI)** — Chat with an AI assistant powered by Google's Gemini API for quick help and Q&A.